archivesspace/tech-docs/src/content/docs/administration/backup.md

 ## Creating backups of your database using the provided script

-ArchivesSpace provides simple scripts for windows and unix-like systems for backing up a the database to a `.zip` file.
+ArchivesSpace provides simple scripts for windows and unix-like systems for backing up the database to a `.zip` file.

 ### When using the embedded demo database